jhburns/ExperienceCapture/Documentation/Contributing.md

 ### Everything As Code

-This means that not only is the application stuff (Server, Clients) in code, but as much as possible everything else too.
+This means that not only is the application stuff (ECBackend, Clients) in code, but as much as possible everything else too.
 This means the deploy, development process, documentation, etc are all done in some type of programming or configuration language.
 This means all changes can be tracked under version control, in this case git, so that its easy to capture the system at a point in time.
 [Here is more explanation](https://hackernoon.com/everything-as-code-explained-0ibg32a3).

 ### Cross-platform